Menu

 Important Information

 Crailing Coach House is semi-detached and Crailing Cottage is adjoining.
 The cottage sits on a private estate.
+Please note, the farm buildings to the rear of Crailing Coach House will have occasional use, especially during lambing season.
+The fields surrounding the property are grazed by livestock.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.